Do you have tuna in water?

 How long has Sea Fare Pacific been around?

 Oregon Seafoods (brand owner) launched Sea Fare in 2011.
-See our story here [insert a link to story]
+See our story here.

 Why are there color variations in the Smoked Salmon pouches?